xijo/betterplace_apidocs/sections/client_project_tags_list.md

       <td>number</td>
       <td>23</td>
       <td>The number of <a href="projects_list.md">projects</a>
-that where tagged with this tag.
+that were tagged with this tag.
 </td>
     </tr>
   </table>